wwiecek/wwiecek.github.io/index.md

 **Short bio:**

 I am a researcher working on applied problems in health, epidemiology, and development economics.
 I do grant-funded work with various universities and research groups, as well as private consulting.
 I have a PhD in statistics, with focus on biostats and Bayesian methods.
-I am a winner of [Emergent Ventures prize](https://www.mercatus.org/emergent-ventures) for work on COVID (2020), and my work on Bayesian statistics has been funded by [Schmidt Futures](https://schmidtfutures.com/) (2019, jointly with Rachael Meager) and [Open Philanthropy](https://www.openphilanthropy.org/) (2022).
+I am a winner of [Emergent Ventures prize](https://www.mercatus.org/emergent-ventures) for work on COVID (2020), and my work on Bayesian statistics has been funded by direct grants from [Schmidt Futures](https://schmidtfutures.com/) (2019), [Open Philanthropy](https://www.openphilanthropy.org/) (2022), and [FTX Future Fund](https://ftxfuturefund.org/).

-A lot of my recent work is focused on stats issues in development, primarily with colleagues at Development Innovation Lab at UChicago, where I am working with a recent Nobel prize winner Michael Kremer.
-I’ve also been a research advisor for [1Day Sooner](https://1daysooner.org/), a human challenge trial advocacy group.
-I am developing [Bayesian meta-analysis methods](https://github.com/wwiecek/baggr/) together with [Rachael Meager](https://sites.google.com/view/rachaelmeager/home) at London School of Economics.
+A lot of my recent work is focused on stats issues in development, primarily with colleagues at Development Innovation Lab at UChicago, where I am a Consulting Director working with a recent Nobel prize winner Michael Kremer.
+I’ve also been a research advisor for [1Day Sooner](https://1daysooner.org/), a human challenge trial advocacy group and I am working on [Bayesian meta-analysis methods](https://github.com/wwiecek/baggr/).

 As a consultant in health care at Certara, since 2014 I worked in all stages of drug development, with focus on improving Bayesian modelling techniques in modelling real-world effectiveness of treatments, health technology assessment (including meta-analyses), and epidemiological modelling of infectious diseases.